grongierisc/Swift-FHIR-Iris/README.md

 Then you can test the FHIR server by clicking on 'Save and test server'

-The deafult settings point on the docker configuration.
+The deafult settings point to the docker configuration.

 If succed, you can enter your patient informations.